Research & Equity Scholarship Institute Team

 Judith Hernández Chapar, PhD

-Judith Hernández Chapar, Ph.D. serves as a Postdoctoral Research Fellow of the Research and Equity Scholarship Institute on Student Trajectories in Education (RES-ISTE).
+Judith Hernández Chapar, Ph.D. (she/her/hers) serves as Dean of Student Support at Bellevue College.
+Previously, she was a Postdoctoral Research Fellow of the Research and Equity Scholarship Institute on Student Trajectories in Education (RES-ISTE).
 Dr. Hernández Chapar completed her Ph.D. in Education from Oregon State University with an emphasis on Community College Leadership.
 Her dissertation focused on the engagement experiences between Institutional Agents and Students of Color who were enroll at two-year community colleges.
 She earned her Masters of Social Work from Eastern Washington University and a Bachelors of Art in Women Studies as well as a Bachelors of Art in Psychology from Washington State University.
 Prior to joining the RES-ISTE team, Dr. Hernández Chapar served as an educational leader in the community college setting, serving as an Associate Dean of First Year Experience directing a Federal Title III grant at South Puget Sound Community College.
 Formerly, she worked as a Director of TRiO Programs at Lower Columbia College, where she secured over 1.8 million dollars in grant funding.

 Melissa A. Navarro Martell, PhD

-Melissa A. Navarro Martell (she/her/hers), Ph.D., is a second-year Assistant Professor in Liberal Studies in the College of Education at California State University, Dominguez Hills, a Hispanic Serving Institution.
+Melissa A. Navarro Martell (she/her/hers), Ph.D., is an Assistant Professor in the Department of Dual Language and English Learner Education in the College of Education at San Diego State University, a Hispanic Serving Institution in the land of the Kumeyaay.
 Her research and teaching center the need to prepare critically conscious educators on the sociopolitical, ideological, cultural, and linguistic aspects of teacher preparation in general, and K-8 equitable science and dual-language education specifically; pushing the need to decolonize science education.
-Recently a project in which she serves as Senior Personnel was funded by the National Science Foundation (NSF) with the purpose of developing a program that assists in early-career STEM faculty retention.
-Furthermore, Dra.
-Navarro Martell teaches a) undergraduate courses around science, technology, engineering, arts and mathematics education (STEAM), b) Spanish science methods courses in the bilingual teacher credential program, and c) an academic discourse course in the Dual Language Master’s Program.
 Her experiences as an immigrant 6th grade student from Tijuana, México, inspired her path as an educator who understands bilingual learners.
 Dra.
-Navarro Martell is a former 4th and 8th grade social-justice math and science Spanish/English dual-language teacher.
+Navarro Martell is a former 4th and 8th grade social-justice math and science Spanish/English dual-language teacher who currently teaches math and science methods courses in the bilingual teaching credential program.

 Ariana Romero, a Sally Casanova Scholar, is a master’s student at San Diego State University in the Postsecondary Educational Leadership: Specialization in Student Affairs program.
 Her research interests focus on college pathways, first-generation and low-income students, peer mentorship, and Hispanic Serving Institutions.
 She transferred from community college to California State University, Fullerton (CSUF) and graduated with a B.S. in Human Services.
 During her time at CSUF, Ariana worked closely with a newly developing peer mentor program.
 This became a watershed moment in her academic career and led Ariana to seek opportunities to expand her knowledge on the process through which peer mentorship may influence academic trajectories.
 As a McNair Scholar, she embarked on her first research project, “Undergraduate Peer Mentoring: Do Relationships Matter for Latinos and Others?”
 To further expand her knowledge and develop her research skills, Ariana participated in the Summer Research Opportunity Program at the University of Michigan.
 Ariana is currently working with Dr. Herrera Villarreal as a Research Analyst for the Research & Equity Scholarship Institute on Student Trajectories in Education.
 During her time at SDSU, Ariana has worked to develop and implement a peer mentor program that serves first-year LGBTQ+ commuter students who are predominantly people of color and is serving as interim Pride Center Coordinator for the 2018 Summer session.
 Ariana plans to pursue a doctoral degree.
 She aims to build a body of meaningful research and to mentor young scholars with the intent of increasing the presence of currently underrepresented groups in academia.